chibisnorlax/acnhfaq/faq/glitches.md

 ## What are the current known glitches?

 {: .note}
 Any previously known glitches, if not contained in this list, **have been patched**.
-This table is current through vers. `1.6.0`.
+This table is current through vers. <span class="label label-purple">1.7.0</span>.

 | Glitch Name            | Information                                                                                                                                                        | Fix                                                                                                          |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|